jmsulliv/Optical-Prediction-Neural-Network/README.md

 # Optical-Prediction-Neural-Network
-Optical Data Prediction Tool for micropyramid style surface structures, with a neural network predicting the emissivity and reflectivity of the domain.

-This network/process is demonstrated in the paper:
+Optical Data Prediction Tool for micropyramid style surface structures, with a neural network predicting the emissivity and reflectivity of the domain, as demonstrated in the paper:

-**Sullivan, J., Mirhashemi, A. & Lee, J. Deep learning based analysis of microstructured materials for thermal radiation control.
-Sci Rep 12, 9785 (2022). https://doi.org/10.1038/s41598-022-13832-8**
+*Sullivan, J., Mirhashemi, A. & Lee, J. Deep learning based analysis of microstructured materials for thermal radiation control.
+Sci Rep 12, 9785 (2022). https://doi.org/10.1038/s41598-022-13832-8*

 # General Description